scottish-solitary-waves/scottish-solitary-waves.github.io/_pages/submit-data.md

 Before submitting data, please see the [participant information sheet](https://strath-my.sharepoint.com/:w:/g/personal/momchil_terziev_strath_ac_uk/EUfmzHZNOWBOj28cR7Sctu4BnK-v8HIP5KLb2JKwdlZVLA?e=SvgeCZ) and [what happens to my data](/what-happens-to-my-data/).

 The type of data sought:
 - GPS coordinates of solitary wave sightings.
 These are accepted from canal society members only in the absence of photographic evidence.
+Please use [this guide](/gps-guide) if you are unsure how to obtain GPS coordinates.
 - Photos or videos of solitary waves on Scotland's canals.

 Please note you can only submit one file at a time.